wholder/GPSTileMap/README.md

 ## Important

 GPSTileMap uses the Google Static Maps API as it's sourece of images, which means that you have to have a valid "key" from Google to use this API.
 Use **Options->Edit Map Key** to enter this key.
+See [Google Static Maps API](https://developers.google.com/maps/documentation/maps-static/intro) for more details on how to obtain this key.

 ## Credit and Thanks